Vanish-Coder/Simple-Wordle-Offline/README.md

 <img width="699" height="802" alt="Screenshot 2025-11-06 at 10 17 52 PM" src="https://github.com/user-attachments/assets/ccf2764f-8365-4c9c-b166-22df27b2b2a6" />

 ### Install the latest release for best experience (older releases will work fine as well, but they will have more bugs and less features obviously).
 ### Also prereleases may often be ridden with bugs, so if you want a smoother experience, you should install the latest FULL release.
-However, playing the prereleases will give you funner releases, so as long as you don't mind bugs too much, check it out (plus it helps with bug testing 😃).
+However, playing the prereleases will give you funner gameplay, so as long as you don't mind bugs too much, check it out (plus it helps with bug testing 😃).

 ## Playing the Game: